AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-Initialization.rst

 You will see only some logs and the application will appear to freeze - that's because without any server configuration, there are no tasks to do.
 However, if you do not see "Could not create Anjay object" there, then Anjay was properly initialized.

-We will connect to LwM2M Server in the next steps.
+The connection to the LwM2M Server will be described in the next steps.